 For the boats on the short list I went so far as to seek out other owners online and go out sailing with them.
 There is no substitute for firsthand experience.

 Design ratios are widely published tools available to compare the relative performance of similarly sized boats.
 They are an approximation at best and should only be used as a rough starting point for comparing boat’s characteristics.
 Caveat Empor.

-But since the smallest boat I could stand up in was the Catalina 42 and the biggest boat on the short list was the Catalina 470 the ratio would be largely comparable for the boats I was considering.
+But since the smallest boat I could stand up in was the Catalina 42 and the biggest boat that ever made an appearance on the short list was the Catalina 470 the ratio would be largely comparable for the boats I was considering.

 Another thing astute observers will have noticed is that my table shows I don’t have significant time aboard many sailing tanks.
 I did some racing and deliveries on the Lafitte 44 and accumulated a week cruising on the Bristol 41.1 but that is the extent of my time aboard similar boats.
 Given my inexperience aboard sailing tanks I didn’t limit my search exclusively to sailing tanks but I did get aboard quite a few.

 I used this as another metric for tank-ey-ness.
 Boats that get more of their stability from heavy keels have a softer motion in a seaway.
 They also tend to be able to carry extra gear weight for the extended cruising I’m hoping to do.

 D/L was the primary metric but I kept an eye on B/D as well.